qrohlf/trianglify/Readme.md

 **`strokeColor`**

-Null, or string of CSS-formatted colors, default is `false`.
+Null, or string of CSS-formatted colors, default is `null`.

 **`points`**